adf-rep/adf-20/README.md

 # ADF
-The source code of ADF and experiments for: *Adaptive Deep Forest for Online Learning from Drifting Data Streams* (ICDM 2020 submission).
+The source code of ADF and experiments for: *Adaptive Deep Forest for Online Learning from Drifting Data Streams*.

 ### Requirements